middletemplelibrary/A-Gentlemans-Library/README.md

        url="https://github.com/user-attachments/assets/6df7963f-457a-4af4-9849-6a5772c7794c">

 ## 3. Middle Temple Library: Early Catalogues
 Middle Temple Library’s first catalogue was produced in 1655.
 While this original catalogue no longer exists, a later catalogue compiled in c.1683 can be found in the Inn’s Archive.
 In 1700 the first printed catalogue was compiled by Sir Bartholomew Shower, who was the Inn’s Treasurer at the time.
-The 1734 catalogue shown below was the first to arrange the collection by author and title.
+The 1734 catalogue shown below was the first to arrange the collection by author and title
 <br><br>
 <param ve-image
       label="Middle Temple Library Catalogue, 1734."
       url="https://github.com/user-attachments/assets/296780ed-28bd-40a9-9393-52598c787b09">

 ## 4. The Ancient World
 The rise of the humanist movement in the Renaissance period led to a revived interest in the classical world.
 Humanists believed that the study of the ancient world was integral to a well-rounded education.
-The teachings of fifteenth century Italian humanist schools were based on the works of Classical authors such as Cicero, Plato and Virgil and also incorporated the study of ancient art, as well as Latin and philology.
+The teachings of fifteenth century Italian humanist schools were based on the works of Classical authors such as Cicero, Plato and Virgil and incorporated the study of ancient art, as well as Latin and philology.
 In the sixteenth century the Humanist educational curriculum spread throughout Europe and became the model for the schooling of European elites.
 <br><br>
-From the late sixteenth until the nineteenth century young wealthy European elites would also often embark on a Grand Tour which entailed a lengthy excursion to Europe’s ancient sites.
-The tour which could last for anything from a few months to a number of years would often include visits to locations such as Rome, Florence, Naples, Athens and Sicily.
+From the late sixteenth until the nineteenth century, young wealthy European elites would also often embark on a Grand Tour, which entailed a lengthy excursion to Europe’s ancient sites.
+The tour could last for a few months to a number of years and would often include visits to locations such as Rome, Florence, Naples, Athens and Sicily.
 While the aim of the tour was to take in ancient sites and art as well as languages and literature, these trips also enabled elite young men to enter fashionable and aristocratic European society.

 <param ve-image
-      label="Image from <cite>The works of Virgil: Containing his Pastorals, Georgics, and Aeneis</cite> (1697), translated by John Dryden" url="https://github.com/user-attachments/assets/de3636ba-2439-4dd1-9b4b-b9dfa60d776c">
+      label="Image from 'The Works of Virgil: Containing his Pastorals, Georgics, and Aeneis' (1697), translated by John Dryden" url="https://github.com/user-attachments/assets/de3636ba-2439-4dd1-9b4b-b9dfa60d776c">

 ## 5. Virgil, <cite>The works of Virgil: Containing his Pastorals, Georgics, and Aeneis (1697)</cite>, translated by John Dryden
-<i>“Arms, and the man I sing, who, forc'd by fate,
+<i>““Arms, and the man I sing, who, forc'd by fate,
 And haughty Juno's unrelenting hate,
 Expell'd and exil'd, left the Trojan shore.
 Long labors, both by sea and land, he bore,